ConradWeiser/Unofficial-Robinhood-Api/README.md

     //Print to console!
     System.out.println(accountNumber + " : " + String.valueOf(buyingPower));

-   } catch (UnirestException ex) {

-   	//There was a error communicating with the API.
-Do error handling here.
-    //Hopefully this never should be reached.
-File a bug report if you ever catch this! ex.printStackTrace();

-}
 ```

 ## Things to do

 * Generate legitimate javadocs once the library is far enough along and include them in this readme
 * Include a more comprehensive guide on what data you are getting from each method (Probably within the javadocs)
-* Continue implementing more of the available methods we have available
+* Continue implementing more of the working methods we have available
 * Streamline the library framework in general.
 Currently things work very well, but it's not perfect
 * Update this Readme so it's more pretty, and has more information.
 Consider this a v-0.1 as I continue to write the library